 While it is possible to gain an entry-level position with as little as a bachelor’s degree, according to the 2016 Compensation & Scope of Practice Report produced by the Regulatory Affairs Professionals Society (RAPS), 42 percent of employers prefer regulatory candidates who hold a graduate degree, and 45 percent of specialists hold a master’s degree.

 Education levels become even more important as individuals move into more senior level positions, as these roles typically require a much deeper level of experience and understanding.
 According to the same RAPS report referenced above, graduate-level education is commonplace amongst senior professionals in the regulatory affairs industry.
 Forty-three percent of all vice presidents, 46 percent of all managers, and 40 percent of all directors hold at least a master’s degree.

-It’s for this reason that many who wish to advance within the field will choose to pursue a graduate degree related to their industry—for example, a Master of Science in Regulatory Affairs for Drugs, Biologics, and Medical Devices or Food and Food Industries.
+It’s for this reason that many who wish to advance within the field will choose to pursue a graduate degree related to their industry—for example, a Master of Science in Regulatory Affairs.

 Other important factors that can impact the trajectory of your career in regulatory affairs include:

 - Experience: As in most fields, real, hands-on experience is critical for those hoping to advance in their careers.
 In the regulatory affairs industry, most VPs have an average of 19 years in the industry, directors have an average of 14 years, and managers have an average of 10 years.
 Taking every opportunity that you can to gain a wide variety of working experience—including internships and hands-on projects—can have major impacts on your career.

 - Continuing education: Because the regulatory affairs industry is rapidly evolving as new regulations and technologies are created, it’s critical that regulatory professionals stay abreast of the latest developments affecting the industry.